Science Friday’s Second Life: The Voyage Home

 DIANA MONTANO: Only in Second Life.

-DANIEL PETERSCHMIDT: This story was reported, written, and hosted by me, Daniel Peterschmidt. and I also composed original music, did the sound design, and mastered the episode.
+D PETERSCHMIDT: This story was reported, written, and hosted by me, D Peterschmidt. and I also composed original music, did the sound design, and mastered the episode.

 ELAH FEDER: I’m Elah Feder.